TCU/LS-H girls collect bests at JV Big 9 swim and dive meet

 The joint Tri-City United/Le Sueur-Henderson girls swim and dive team had some strong performances at the Junior Varsity Big 9 conference Oct.
 23 at Austin.
 The girls faced off against eight other schools and took home some first-place finishes along the way.

-One of the highlights of the meet for TCU/LS-H was eighth grader Ellie Sladek’s first-place victory in the 100 free in 1:01.77, just 0.20 seconds above her personal record.
-Sladek also earned a ribbon in the 200 Medley Relay with her teammates Natalie Lundahl, Mackenzie Marks and Kacie Traxler.
+One of the highlights of the meet for TCU/LS-H was eighth-grader Ellie Sladek’s first-place victory in the 100 free in 1:01.77, just 0.20 seconds above her personal best.
+Sladek also earned a ribbon in the 200 medley relay with her teammates Natalie Lundahl, Mackenzie Marks and Kacie Traxler.
 The team placed eighth in 2:16.33.
 In the 100 backstroke, Sladek nearly made the top 10, finishing 11th in 1:15.52.

 “Mallorie Plut rocked her 200 IM finally breaking 3:00.00 getting 2:56.75,” said Coach Kristen Munden.
 “She couldn't believe her 6 second drop was real.”